Nov 21st Devotional and Announcements

 RE | ENGAGE - CEBC MARRIAGE MINISTRY – Registration is open for the fall session of our marriage discipleship groups.
 Re | Engage classes will meet for 14 weeks on Wednesday nights from September – December.
 Note, the spring session will likely be meeting on either Tuesdays or Thursdays (TBD).
 If you would like to hear directly from some of our members who have participated in Re Engage, watch this short video capturing their reflections on the program, or the announcements section of the church website.
 To sign up to join the Fall session, you can sign up directly using this link: https://clairemontemmanuel.churchcenter.com/registrations/events/3028571

-AWANA ONLINE REGISTRATION – is open!
-We offer programs for age 2 through 5th grade, encouraging kids to know, love, and serve Jesus.
-Awana emphasizes Scripture memory, biblical teaching, games, and activities to engage children in their faith journey.
-The cost will be $80 per child for the school year with a maximum of $225 per household.
-All materials needed will be included in this price.
-Spaces will be limited based on our volunteer ratios.
+AWANA – Spaces will be limited based on our volunteer ratios.
 More volunteers are needed!
 Weekly Awana volunteers will receive an additional discount for their kids.
 Contact Susan Robinson (SusanAnnRobinson@gmail.com) or Buzz Buser if you are interested in serving Wednesday nights from 5:45-8:15pm.
 We’d love to have you join the Awana Team!

 PARKING! – If you are able, will you please park off campus.
-As much as possible, we want to leave the lots for our seniors, our families with small children, and our guests.
+As much as possible, we want to leave the lots for our seniors, our families with small children, and our guests – especially in the lead up to Christmas.
 Thank you.

 PRAYER AND ENCOURAGEMENT – If you’re aware of people who are sick, stuck at home or just lonely, please pray for them and give them a call!
 Many of these folks have been contacted by you and been so encouraged!
 Will you pick someone from our church family to especially pray for this week, maybe someone you haven’t seen in a while, and call them or drop them a note to let them know you love them and are praying for them.